Foremark/Foremark-Gatsby/README.md

 ## TODO

-- The ESLint rule `no-unused-expressions` fails for compiled code.
-Currently, a GatsbyJS project's `.eslintrc.json` should be updated with the following content: `{ "rules": { "no-unused-expressions": "off" } }`
 - Make a starter project
 - Find a better way to convert between Preact and React
 - Per-page viewer config